galaxyproject/galaxy-hub/src/galaxy-updates/2017-08/index.md

 Welcome to the August 2017 *[Galactic News](/src/galaxy-updates/index.md)*, a summary of what is going on in the Galaxy community.
 If you have anything to add to next month's newsletter, then please send it to outreach@galaxyproject.org.

-# GCC2018, Portland, Oregon, United States, June 25-30
+# GCC2018: Portland, Oregon, United States, June 25-30

 <div class="left">
 [<img src="/src/images/logos/gcc-bosc-2018-logo-300.png" width="200" alt="GCC2018 will be colocated with BOSC 2018 in Portland, Oregon">](https://gccbosc2018.sched.com/)
 </div>

-We are pleased to announce that the **2018 Galaxy Community Conference (GCC2018)** and **Bioinformatics Open Source Conference 2018 (BOSC2018)** are [joining together for a unified event](https://gccbosc2018.sched.com/) to be held in Portland, Oregon, United States, June 25-30, 2018.
+We are pleased to announce that the **2018 Galaxy Community Conference (GCC2018)** and the **[Bioinformatics Open Source Conference 2018 (BOSC2018)](https://www.open-bio.org/wiki/BOSC)** are [joining together for a unified event](https://gccbosc2018.sched.com/) to be held in Portland, Oregon, United States, June 25-30, 2018.
 The event will feature two days of training, a two day meeting, and finish with two days of intense collaboration at the OBF Contribution Fest, and Hack the Galaxy: Dev and Data.
 The meeting will feature joint and parallel sessions, and shared keynotes, poster and demo sessions, and social events.
 Colocating GCC and BOSC will bring together the widest possible community of bioinformatics developers and practiioners into a single place.
 At this event the whole will be greater than the sum of the parts.

 The event is organized by [Oregon Health & Science University (OHSU)](https://www.ohsu.edu) and will be held at [Reed College](http://www.reed.edu/), a small liberal arts college in Portland.
 Portland is a vibrant city in the American Northwest, close to the Cascade Mountains, the Oregon Coast, and the Columbia River.